Alm1973/robot-vision-project/docs/vlm-spatial-reasoning-review.md

 ## (b) Test Moondream directly — protocol + script

-The literature above describes *other* models at *other* scales; it doesn't substitute for testing your actual model on your actual setup.
-Run this yourself and log the results — I can't run your camera or Ollama instance for you.

 **Protocol:**
 1. Capture 3–5 still frames with a single object at different, known positions (e.g. left, center, right).